 Whilst Holyrood Park and Edinburgh Park should undoubtedly be at the top of your list of parks to visit in the city, the aforementioned green and leafy nature of the city means there are all sorts of other spaces for you to check out and you will no doubt do so during your time studying in the city.

-Princes Street Gardens and Inverleith Park are two such locations and are just a thirty minute walk or ten minute cycle from our Collegiate Gateway Apartments.
-You can find out more about our cutting-edge student apartments in Edinburgh or book online by clicking here.
+Princes Street Gardens and Inverleith Park are two such locations and are just a thirty minute walk or ten minute cycle from our student accommodation residence Collegiate Gateway Apartments.

 If you are looking for exceptional student accommodation in Edinburgh for the next academic year, then why not take a look through our portfolio of properties?
 But act fast, our rooms are filling up quickly.